kianxineki/blog/node_aesthetic.markdown

 <p>
 The very first example of node you are likely to see is on the
 <a href="http://nodejs.org">node.js home page</a>.
-This snippet is exemplary of the the radical simplicity pioneered by projects like <a href="http://www.sinatrarb.com/">sinatra</a>.
+This snippet is exemplary of the radical simplicity pioneered by projects like <a href="http://www.sinatrarb.com/">sinatra</a>.
 </p>